Jim Harbaugh announces Michigan football coaching plan during his suspension

 "I will continue to do what I always do and what I always tell our players and my kids at home, ‘Don’t get bitter, get better,’ ” Harbaugh's statement read.

-This article originally appeared on Detroit Free Press: Michigan football coaching plan during Jim Harbaugh's suspension
+This article originally appeared on Detroit Free Press: Michigan coaching plan for Jim Harbaugh's suspension revealed